Yolo County

 1. What exactly is the NDM Water Consolidation project?

 The proposed project is an extension of the City of Davis water distribution system to serve NDM domestic, irrigation1 , and fire flow water demands.
 The Project will extend the City of Davis distribution system by installing approximately 7,000 linear ft. of 14” pipeline, 2,000 linear ft. of 12” pipeline, and 1,500 linear ft. of 8” pipeline.
 A majority of the NDM distribution system will remain in use; however, some portions of the NDM distribution system are included for replacement to account for required fire flow volumes.
-The project consists of the installation of meters on all service connections and the abandonment of both groundwater wells2 and storage tanks within NDM for potable water use.
+The project consists of the installation of meters and backflows on all service connections and the abandonment of both groundwater wells2 and storage tanks within NDM for potable water use.
 NDM will cease to exist as a public water system upon completion of the project, and all service connections will be customers of the City of Davis.

 2. Does the project use new pipes or existing pipes?